eleurent/rl-agents/README.md

 # Usage

-Most experiments can be run from `scripts/experiments.py`
+Most experiments can be started by moving to
+`cd scripts` and running `python experiments.py`

 ```
 Usage: